makrai/notes/zhang20-winoWhy-acl.md

     indicates that the improvement is probably coming from better capturing the statistical bias of the dataset

-# 2 diagnosis of essential commonsense knowledge for answering WSC questions,
+# 2 diagnosis of essential commonsense knowledge for answering WSC questions

 ## 2.1 Reason collection

 * a two-phase annotation procedure to collect the knowledge
-  * first phase, we ask annotators to provide reasons for all WSC questions
+  1. we ask annotators to provide reasons for all WSC questions
-  * evaluate the quality of collected reasons
+  2. evaluate the quality of collected reasons

 ## 2.2 knowledge categorization

 ### 2.2.1 Knowledge Types

 * A good categorization standard should have two properties:
-  * Broad Coverage: it should cover most cases;
+  * Broad Coverage
-  * Exclusive: there should be clear boundaries between different categories
+  * Exclusive: clear boundaries between different categories
 * two categorization methods of commonsense knowledge:
   1. Conceptual Semantic Theory
     * According to Jackendoff’s original theory (Jackendoff, 1990),